What does it mean to be frugal?

 5. Shop around for everything

-Hill says negotiating and finding the best deal is a frugal superpower that should be applauded.
+Podcast host Hill says negotiating and finding the best deal is a frugal superpower that should be applauded.

-Cheneler says this strategy should be used whether you’re shopping for a mortgage or you need to refinance your student loans.
+Simply Money Lyfe’s Cheneler says this strategy should be used whether you’re shopping for a mortgage or you need to refinance your student loans.
 However, shop around every year to make sure you’re getting a good value for annual expenses like auto insurance and homeowners insurance.

 Also make sure you compare prices for any major purchases you make, whether you’re updating your home appliances or buying new furniture.
-Consider new items and used items, find the best price, and go with whatever option provides the best value.
+Consider both new and used items, find the best price, and go with whatever option provides the best value.

 If your goal is getting the most out of your income, then finding ways to save is always smart.
-Just make sure each decision you make will actually pay off now and later, and that you’re not always going with the cheapest option by default.
+Just make sure each decision you make will actually pay off both now and later, and that you’re not always going with the cheapest option by default.

-Want to be frugal?
-Spend some time thinking about what you really want in life, then prioritize your spending accordingly.
+To start being more frugal, spend some time thinking about what you really want in life, then prioritize your spending accordingly.